 Comments: I posted a similar graphic last week with regards to the shareholder buyback yield of CAH for the past year, which is very appealing as an owner of a company whose ability to remain a going concern is without question and whose current market value is believe to be trading below intrinsic value.
 I believe the current situation is the same for PSX and apparently management has thought this to be the case for much of the past year, despite having traded higher recently.
 A buyback yield of 8.62% is quite phenomenal and helps pave the way for even greater shareholder returns in the years to come.
 When combined with the current dividend yield, total shareholder return is 12.23% for the year.

-Also, PSX just recently announced$2.3B capex budget for 2019 and reiterated its long-term objective to reinvest 60% of cash flow into the business and return 40% to shareholders through dividends and buybacks.
+Also, PSX just recently announced a $2.3B capex budget for 2019 and reiterated its long-term objective to reinvest 60% of cash flow into the business and return 40% to shareholders through dividends and buybacks.

 It's all good and I can't get enough!